AaX003/AaX003/README.md

 ### About Me
 My software development journey all started during college.
 Initially, I used to despise coding because I thought I wasn't good at it, and my negativity towards it became increasingly prominent when I started comparing my programs with other people's.
 However, my perspective started to shift after realizing that my code didn't have to be perfect, especially when I was just starting out.
-As a black female who is always eager to learn and explore new opportunities, I aim to help other black women in succeeding in a tough field like STEM.
+As someone who is always eager to learn and explore new opportunities, I aim to inspire others through my coding projects.

 ### 🌟 Achievements